Taylor Hawkins: Influences

-Hawkins said that his drumming was chiefly influenced by classic rock drummers, including Phil Collins of Genesis, Stewart Copeland of The Police whom he idolized and eventually befriended, Budgie of Siouxsie and the Banshees, Roger Taylor of Queen, Stephen Perkins of Jane's Addiction, Ringo Starr of The Beatles, Jim Gordon of Derek and the Dominos, Neil Peart of Rush, and Alex Van Halen of Van Halen.
+Hawkins said that his drumming was chiefly influenced by classic rock drummers, including Phil Collins of Genesis; Stewart Copeland of the Police, whom he idolized and eventually befriended; Budgie of Siouxsie and the Banshees; Roger Taylor of Queen; Stephen Perkins of Jane's Addiction; Jim Gordon of Derek and the Dominos; Neil Peart of Rush; Alex Van Halen of Van Halen; and John Bonham from Led Zeppelin.

 Hawkins was once guest editor of Rhythm and interviewed Collins, Copeland, Taylor, and Perkins for the issue.

-It was thanks to Rush that I got into Genesis.
-After listening to Neil, I bought the Seconds Out live album, which was released in 1977.
-It's just amazing.
-Not only hearing Phil Collins playing the drums, but also singing.
-He gets a really bad rap from some people for 'daring' to take over after Peter Gabriel quit, but you just hear the way he sounds here.
-The beauty of this album is that it's got songs from ...Trick of the Tail, the first album Genesis did without Gabriel.
-Collins is an incredible drummer.
-Anyone who wants to be good on the drums should check him out – the man is a master.

 Hawkins's first two major inspirations were Roger Taylor and Stewart Copeland.
 He reported that listening to these two drummers' different styles showed him a wide spectrum of drumming style.
 He also mentioned that he would play along with songs on the radio or records, like Queen's News of the World, to enhance his skills when he was young.

 Equipment

-During his career, Hawkins used a variety of different brands including Ludwig Drums, Tama Drums, and most notably, Gretsch Drums which he endorsed and played from 2005 until his death.
+During his career, Hawkins used a variety of different brands, including Ludwig Drums, Tama Drums, and, most notably, Gretsch Drums, which he endorsed and played from 2005 until his death.
 He was also known to use Zildjian Cymbals.

 Personal life

 Hawkins and his wife, Alison, married in 2005.
-Together they had three children.
+Together they had three children, including Shane Hawkins.
 They lived in Hidden Hills, California, after moving from Topanga Canyon in 2012.